Friendly-Banana/mensaplan/README.md

 ### API

 The API uses the environment variable `API_TOKEN` to authorize requests, they need to include it as a [bearer token](https://swagger.io/docs/specification/authentication/bearer-authentication/).
+In development mode it's automatically set to `secret`.
+If not set in production, the API is disabled (will always return Unauthorized).

 ## Deploying